Mario Biaggi: Early life

-Career
+Early career

 Mailman

 After working as a shoeshine boy and a stint as a factory worker, at age 18, Biaggi became a substitute letter carrier for the United States Postal Service, for 65 cents per hour.
 Later, he became a regular letter carrier; his mail route included the home of one of his heroes, New York City Mayor Fiorello La Guardia.
-He served nearly six years with the Post Office and, in a preview of things to come, became an activist in Branch 36 of the National Association of Letter Carriers.
+He served nearly six years with the Post Office and became an activist in Branch 36 of the National Association of Letter Carriers.

 New York City Police Department

 In 1942, Biaggi joined the New York City Police Department (NYPD), at 25 years of age.
 He wanted to join the US Army, but police were exempted from the US military at the time, and the fact that his two brothers were in the armed forces was an additional factor.
 His police career spanned 23 years, until 1965.

 He was wounded 11 times.
 Biaggi received dozens of citations for valor, including the police department’s Medal of Honor (its highest award) and the National Police Officers Association of America’s Medal of Valor, becoming one of the NYPD's most decorated officers.
 Among his many exploits was his rescue in 1946 on Amsterdam Avenue in Manhattan of a girl on a runaway horse, which dragged him 90 feet and trampled his right leg before he subdued it, causing a permanent limp.
 He used a cane for the rest of his life.
 In 1944, he shot and killed a man who tried to stab him with an ice pick, and in 1959, he shot and killed a man who tried to rob him at gunpoint; he himself was wounded in the shootout in the Bronx.

 In 1952, he was promoted to Sergeant.
 He retired from the Department in 1965, with the rank of Detective Lieutenant.